CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 #### Install ifplugd

-Additionally, install and use [ifplugd](../../Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/ifplugd/). `ifplugd` modifies the behavior of the Linux routing table when an interface undergoes a link transition (carrier up/down).
+Additionally, install and use `{{<link url="ifplugd">}}`. `ifplugd` modifies the behavior of the Linux routing table when an interface undergoes a link transition (carrier up/down).
 The Linux kernel by default leaves routes up even when the physical interface is unavailable (NO-CARRIER).

 After you install `ifplugd`, edit `/etc/default/ifplugd` as follows, where *eth1* and *eth2* are the interface names that your host uses to connect to the leaves.